Key facts

 Fee information

 The available fee places for this course are detailed above.
+Not all courses at Deakin have Commonwealth supported places available.

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of Prior Learning.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical tuition fees for students completing this course within the same year they started.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

-One year full-time study load is typically represented by four credit points of study for Graduate Certificates.
 Each unit you enrol in has a credit point value.
 The 'Estimated tuition fee' is calculated by adding together four credit points of a typical combination of units for your course.

-You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.

 Learn more about fees and available payment options.